g023/Godot-LLM-API-AI-Chat/README.md

 - Launch a local openai compatible LLM server (such as LM Studio) if you do not intent to use openai, or if you want to use along side openai
 - Run the project.godot file in your Godot editor window (works with 4.2 at the moment) or one of the distribution binaries (Windows or Linux)

+## Possible Use Cases

+- Ideas to integrate ai api into games programmed in Godot 4 GDScript
+- Roll your own Ai assisted text editors
+- add ai functionality to your Godot 4+ applications
+- * fill in your own ideas here *

 ## License